ravenleeblack/modern_ide/01_Simple_Window/README.md

 We have set up our project.
-So now when we press the compile or run button we should have a window displaying that looks like this.
+So now when we press the compile or run button you should have a simple window displaying:
 ![simple_window](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/003f135f-4c64-47b1-8715-96fb86282b15)

-Lets go ahead and set up the main window.
+Its really a really basic window.
+Lets go ahead and set up this main window.

 The first thing were going to do is maximize our screen.
 In our mainwindow.xaml file we are going to add WindowState="Maximized" to the the title line.